Axobot-org/Axobot/docs/moderator.rst

-.. warning:: The bot needs the `Manage Emojis <perms.html#manage-emojis>`__ permission to edit these pretty little pictures.
-And you, you need the "Manage emojis" permission to use these commands.
+.. warning:: The bot needs the `Manage expressions <perms.html#manage-expressions>`__ permission to edit these pretty little pictures.
+And you, you need the "Manage expressions" permission to use these commands.

 Role Manager